 Dirty Three September 26th, 2012 Lincoln Hall Chicago, IL The Dirty Three are not your traditional power trio.
 The Melbourne, Australia trio consisting of Warren Ellis (violin), Mick Turner (guitar), and Jim White (drums) have made distinct instrumental post-rock that contains elements of jazz, classical, and indie rock.
 Two/Thirds of the Dirty Three are from Nick Cave’s band, the Bad Seeds, and much of the same spirit you get with Nick Cave: manic, primal, and deeply sorrowful music.
 While the

 One year ago, LxL brought you our top ten albums of autumn, which we posted again this morning because we still feel it is a very strong list.
 Never ones to sit on our laurels though, we thought we could tackle the best songs of autumn, which is a much more convoluted conversation.
 Do we insist the song make mention to falling leaves, postseason baseball, or pumpkin patches?
 Do we go by feeling?
-We did exactly what we always do, which is whatever the hell we want.
+We did exactly what we always do,

 Yes, this is the same exact list we posted last year, but we were happy enough with it that we would like to remind everyone of our greatness.
 Don’t worry though, look for a completely fresh fall-themed list this afternoon, but for now LxL would like to share what albums put us in that apple cider, leaves off trees, pumpkin picking/carving/eating, and brisk fresh air type of mood.